Miguel Cabrera Player Props: Tigers vs. White Sox

 White Sox Pitching Rankings

-- The 9.4 strikeouts per nine innings put together by the White Sox pitching staff ranks fifth in the league.
+- The 9.4 strikeouts per nine innings compiled by the White Sox pitching staff ranks fourth in the league.

-- The White Sox have a 4.86 team ERA that ranks 26th across all league pitching staffs.
+- The White Sox have a 4.79 team ERA that ranks 26th across all MLB pitching staffs.

-- White Sox pitchers combine to give up 72 total home runs at a clip of 1.4 per game (third-most in baseball).
+- White Sox pitchers combine to give up 72 total home runs at a clip of 1.4 per game (fourth-most in baseball).

-- Lynn makes the start for the White Sox, his 11th of the season.
-He is 3-5 with a 6.28 ERA and 67 strikeouts in 57 1/3 innings pitched.
+- Scholtens will take the mound to start for the White Sox, his first this season.

-- His most recent time out was on Sunday against the Kansas City Royals, when the right-hander went six innings, surrendering two earned runs while giving up four hits.
+- The 29-year-old righty has pitched in relief three times this season.

+- He has a 2.25 ERA and 5.6 strikeouts per nine innings while opponents are batting .214 against him over his three games this season.

 © 2023 Data Skrive.
 All rights reserved.